Twickenham Stadium: Redevelopment

-Since the ground was bought by the RFU in 1907, it has gone through a number of redevelopments.
-In 1921 a stand was built above the northern terrace, with workshops placed underneath.
-In 1927, there was an extension to the East Stand, bringing the capacity to 12,000.
-The south terrace was also extended to allow 20,000 spectators.
-In 1932 a new West Stand was completed, providing offices for the RFU, who made the ground their home.
+Since the ground's purchase by the RFU in 1907, it has gone through a number of redevelopments.
+In 1921, a stand was built above the northern terrace, with workshops placed underneath.
+In 1927, the East Stand was extended, bringing the capacity to 12,000.
+The south terrace was later extended to enable crowds of 20,000.
+In 1932, a new West Stand was completed, providing offices for the RFU, who made the ground their home.
 In 1937, Middlesex County Council approved a scheme submitted by Twickenham Borough Council to widen Rugby Road due to it being inadequate for traffic.

 In 1965, the South Terrace was closed due to structural failings.
-It was found to be cheaper to build a new stand as opposed to repairing the existing one; however, planning permission was refused, due to objection from local residents.
-Permission was granted in 1978.
-A period of extensive rebuilding took place during the early 1980s which continued through to the mid-1990s.
-In 1981 the South Terrace was rebuilt as the South Stand.
-After being taken down in 1989, an extended North Stand was opened in 1990.
-After the 1992 Five Nations, the stadium saw the development of the new East Stand and following that the West Stand.
-In 1995, the stadium was completed to accommodate 75,000 people in an all-seater environment.
+It was found to be cheaper to build a new stand than to repair the existing one; however, planning permission was refused, due to objections from local residents.
+Permission was eventually granted in 1978.
+A period of extensive rebuilding took place during the early 1980s, which continued through to the mid-1990s.
+In 1981, the South Terrace was rebuilt as the South Stand.
+After being taken down in 1989, an extended North Stand was opened in 1990, having been designed by Husband & Co, and built by Mowlem.
+Following the 1992 Five Nations, the stadium saw the development of the new East Stand and subsequently the West Stand, to essentially the same design as the North Stand.
+In 1995, the stadium redevelopment was completed, the ground now accommodating 75,000 people in an all-seater environment.
 The North, East and West stands were all built by Mowlem.